-ENHANCING ORGANISATIONAL STRUCTURE AND BUILDING DEPTH ACROSS THE BUSINESS To support the expansion of our portfolio and to enable the delivery of three new companies per annum, a key principle has been that we need to leverage our people better.
+ENHANCING ORGANISATIONAL STRUCTURE AND BUILDING DEPTH ACROSS THE BUSINESS

+To support the expansion of our portfolio and to enable the delivery of three new companies per annum, a key principle has been that we need to leverage our people better.
 This has meant some changes to how the team is structured, with Chris Hollowood becoming CEO of SIML.
 Chris has been with Syncona for 10 years and has played a pivotal role in building the portfolio and driving the team's culture and success.
 As CEO, Chris will lead the delivery of our growth plans and manage the team, whilst continuing to have an important role in company creation and management.
 We also announced that Martin Murphy has become Chair of SIML, and he will focus his time on sourcing new opportunities, alongside managing portfolio companies, remaining as a member of the Investment Committee.
 This is a natural next step for the Company and one which has bedded in well.
 We have also promoted Ed Hodgkin to the role of Managing Partner, whilst Magdalena Jonikas and Elisa Petris have taken up the role of Lead Partners.

-primary role in driving the creation of new companies with Magdalena leading on both Kesmalea and Mosaic in this financial year.
+These partners have taken on the primary role in driving the creation of new companies with Magdalena leading on both Kesmalea and Mosaic in this financial year.
 The creation of a senior investment team has meant adding additional expertise and we have been delighted to announce the appointment of Roel Bulthuis as Managing Partner and Head of Investments.
 Roel brings over 20 years of life science venture capital, business development and investment banking experience and we are already seeing the impact of his experience and strong sense of purpose.
+We have also looked to ensure that we have embedded our new Leadership Team, which is made up of representatives from across the business, with senior leaders from the investment, finance, human resources, IR, legal, and executive and advisory teams.
+The breadth of this team ensures that senior leaders from across the business are taking a multifunctional approach to driving our strategy.